Winds shred Southern Plains; California to see more snow - KESQ

 Frances Tabler, of Norman, told KOCO-TV that she suffered a small cut on her head when a storm hit her home, tearing off much of its roof and sending debris flying.
 She said it was a miracle her children weren’t hurt, although her daughter was trapped for awhile in a bedroom.

-The line of quick-moving thunderstorms that produced a swath of damaging wind gusts across likely qualified as a derecho, although that’s not an official designation, said Nolan Meister, a National Weather Service meteorologist.
+The line of quick-moving thunderstorms that produced a swath of damaging wind gusts across multiple states likely qualified the event as a derecho, although that’s not an official designation, said Nolan Meister, a meteorologist with the National Weather Service.

 Meister said a wind gust of 114 mph was recorded in Texas, with gusts between 70 and 90 mph in central Oklahoma.